 We generate a significant portion of our web visitors from online media that we purchase from third-party publishers.
 While we actively monitor our publishers' activities and have adopted more stringent publisher requirements and instituted periodic review of advertising creatives for our largest publishers, we cannot police all such behavior.
-Any activity by third-party publishers that our advertisers and other clients view as potentially damaging to their brands or reputation, even if prohibited by our contracts with our clients, could harm our relationships with such advertisers or other clients, in which instance they may refuse to pay or terminate their relationships with us, resulting in a loss of revenue.
-Additionally, when we cease working with third-party publishers who engage in inappropriate practices, we may be unable to quickly find alternative supply at an acceptable price.
+Any activity by third-party publishers that our advertisers and other clients view as potentially damaging to their brands or reputation, even if prohibited by our contracts with our clients, could harm our relationships with our advertisers or other clients, in which instance they may refuse to pay or terminate their relationships with us, resulting in a loss of revenue.
+Additionally, when we cease working with third-party publishers who engage in inappropriate practices, we may be unable to quickly find alternative supply at acceptable quality and prices.

 We may also face liability for any failure of our third-party publishers or vendors to comply with legal and regulatory requirements.
-Users or clients may complain about the content of publisher ads or the methods by which ads are delivered by third-party publishers, which may expose us to lawsuits and regulatory scrutiny.
-Publishers may use unapproved marketing channels, such as SMS, to drive users to our sites, which may expose us to liability under the TCPA.
-Despite our efforts to monitor and deter unauthorized or unlawful actions by these third-party publishers, and to contractually limit our liability in such instances, it is possible that we could be seen as responsible for this behavior.
+Users or clients may complain about the content of publisher ads or the methods by which ads are delivered by third-party publishers, which may expose us to lawsuits and regulatory scrutiny or cause advertisers to withhold payment to us.
+Publishers may use unapproved marketing channels, such as text messaging, to drive users to our sites, which may expose us to liability under the Telephone Consumer Protection Act ("TCPA") and other laws regulating telemarketing and text messaging.
+Despite our efforts to monitor and deter unauthorized or unlawful actions by these third-party publishers, and to contractually limit our liability in such instances, it is possible that we could be held responsible for this behavior.
 As a result, we could experience significant reputational harm and/or become subject to costly litigation, which, if we are unsuccessful in defending, could lead us to incur damages for the unauthorized or unlawful acts of third-party publishers or vendors.

-Limitations on our or our third-party publishers' ability to collect and use data derived from user activities, as well as new technologies that block our or our third-party publishers' ability to deliver internet-based advertising, could significantly diminish the value of our services and have an adverse effect on our ability to generate revenue.
+Limitations on our or our third-party publishers' ability to collect and use data derived from user activities, as well as new technologies that eliminate cookies, block our or our third-party publishers' ability to deliver internet-based advertising, could both increase the cost of media and significantly diminish the value of our services, which would adversely affect our results of operations.

-When a user visits our websites, we use technologies to collect information and use registration data provided by users and user responses to our dynamically populated survey questions to create robust user profiles, which we use in our targeted ad serving, lead generation and consumer data offerings.
-The use of personal information is the subject of litigation, regulatory scrutiny and industry self-regulatory activities, including the discussion of "do-not-track" technologies and guidelines.
+When a user visits our websites, we use technologies to collect information including self-declared use registration data and user responses to our dynamically populated survey questions to create robust user profiles, which we use in our targeted ad serving, lead generation and consumer data offerings.
+We also use technologies to track user interactions with our advertiser offers in order to track conversions and our users' progress to earning rewards.
+The use of personal information which includes transactional data, is subject to evolving laws and regulations, regulatory scrutiny, litigation and industry self-regulatory activities.

-Technologies, tools, software and applications (including new and enhanced web browsers) have been developed, and are likely to continue to be developed, that can block or allow users to opt out of display, search and internet-based advertising and content, or shift the location where advertising appears on pages so that our advertisements are presented in less favorable locations or are obscured.
-Certain of these technologies only allow ads that are deemed "acceptable," which could be defined in ways that place us at a disadvantage.
+Technologies, tools, software and applications (including new and enhanced web browsers) have been developed, and are likely to continue to be developed, that can block or allow users to opt-out of display, search and internet-based advertising and content and ad tracking, or shift the location of ads to less favorable locations.
 For example, app developers have developed ad blocking apps for smartphones and other mobile devices which may hinder marketing activities to smartphone users.
-As a result, the adoption of such technologies, tools, software, and applications could reduce the number of display and search advertisements that we or our third-party publishers are able to deliver and this, in turn, could adversely affect our business and results of operations.
+The adoption of such technologies, tools, software, and applications could reduce the number of display and search advertisements that we or our third-party publishers are able to deliver and this, in turn, could adversely affect our business and results of operations.